 Review - 'Venom'

 Let’s be real here, Venom is not a character that is ripe for his own solo venture.
-This is a Spider-man villain in a film without Spider-man to trade blows with.
+Venom is a Spider-man villain in a film without Spider-man to trade blows with.
 Think about that for a second.
-Well, oddly enough it turns out that the awkward gymnastics that the filmmakers had to perform to make this film seem viable as a stand-alone are actually one of the main reasons Venom is worth seeing.
+Well, oddly enough, it turns out that the awkward gymnastics that the filmmakers had to perform to make this film seem viable as a stand-alone are actually one of the main reasons Venom is worth seeing.

 Eddie Brock (Tom Hardy), a risk-taking investigative journalist, is infected by a symbiote called “Venom”.
 What starts out as a parasitic relationship then blossoms into something…different but still probably unhealthy.
 Fortunately, the two have a common enemy in the form of Carlton Drake (Riz Ahmed), a power-hungry CEO who isn’t afraid to kill countless subjects to achieve his goal.
 Venom and Eddie Brock decide to put up with each other until he is brought down.

-I’ll admit, I went into Venom with my claws out.
+I’ll admit, I went into Ruben Fleischer’s Venom with my claws out.
 I was ready to rip this film a new one, but I was also open to the fact that it might not be what I was expecting.
-Well, it wasn’t what I was expecting, but it still isn’t anything near what I would define as good.
+Well, it wasn’t what I was expecting, but it still wasn’t anything near what I would define as “good”.
 What I will say, though, is that Venom is never a boring sit.
 I was always curious to see what kind of train-wreck awaited me around every corner; whether it be Tom Hardy fighting with himself and pulling off some seriously impressive body contortions, or a CGI sludge-fest that looks nowhere near finished.
 Venom isn’t good or bad, it’s just baffling, and at least for one viewing, it makes for an amusing experience.